akhilprs/akhilprs.github.io/README.md

 ## What is this ?

-As an student, one needs to make everything maintain and clear.
+As a student, one needs to make everything maintain and clear.
 One should have a portfolio to showcase as a student.
 This repository contains the codes which operates my web portfolio.